tipishev/git_workshop/README.md

 * `--system` for all users (`/etc/gitconfig`)
 * `--global` just for you (`/home/%username%/.gitconfig`)
-* `--local` just for project (`.../project/.git/config`)
+* `--local` just for the current Git project (`.../project/.git/config`)

-In real life, however, only the `--global` and `--local` configurations are useful.
+In real life, however, only `--global` and `--local` configurations are useful.

-### Aliases
+## Aliases

 One of the most time-saving configurations is aliases.
-If you find yourself typing or tab-completing the same command every day and it's longer than 3 keystrokes, aliases are there for you.
+If you find yourself typing or tab-completing the same command every day and it's longer than 3 keystrokes, aliases come to the rescue.

 Here are 3 examples of such aliases: